 Testing Mortgage Application Software

-– Lessons Learned
+Mortgage Application Software – Lessons Learned

 However, rules are changed if there is more than one applicant.
 For example, if there are two applicants, the total income is not a simple addition of their individual incomes.
 Each applicant may be weighted differently, and if there are three applicants, the middle income might not be involved in the calculations.
-The testing team must design different test cases based on the number of applicants.
+The testing team must have deep mortgage domain knowledge in order to design variant test cases based on the number of applicants.
 Because income is such a driver in mortgage approval, there are many other rules that you may need to account for, such as the applicant’s length of employment at their current and previous employers.
 An applicant that moves from job to job for whatever reason may have a different risk profile.
 Changes in income are also a potential determining factor.
 While an increasing income may be seen as beneficial to the applicant’s ability to repay a mortgage, income stability is also important.
 For instance, if increased from $50,000 last year to $150,000 this year, there could be a rule that discounts the higher income because of the probability that their income would return to the previous amount.

-These two basic components for mortgage applications will definitely demand ample test case coverage but require a deep understanding of the definitions and different options.
+These two basic components for mortgage applications will definitely demand ample mortgage loan test case coverage but require a deep understanding of the definitions and different options.
 For example, we need to consider four different mortgage types: new building, existing building, second mortgage, and changing one mortgage type to another.
 At the same time, there are different loan types.
 For example, a linear mortgage means payments are the same every month while interest-only loans mean that you only need to pay the interest and finally pay the entire principal amount at a predefined date.
 Of course, different loan types will have different interest rates, and in different countries and even different states, there are different loan types (e.g. 15-year fixed, 30-year fixed, 7-1 ARM, etc.).

-If your test team starts a project testing mortgage application software, don’t forget these important lessons learned.
-The ones listed above are the most important, based on our experience, but there are many other detailed functions the testing team needs to understand and build into the test cases.
+If your test team starts a project testing online mortgage application software, don’t forget these important lessons learned.
+The ones listed above are the most important, based on our experience, but there are many other detailed functions the testing team needs to understand and build into the test plans and test cases.
 As software quality engineers and software testers, our roles are increasing (rather than shrinking) with Agile development methodologies.
-Being involved in all parts of the lifecycle requires that we deepen our expertise not only in a technical sense but also in domain knowledge so that we can contribute to user stories from both clear points of view and domain-oriented logic.
+Being involved in all parts of the lifecycle requires that we deepen our expertise not only in a technical sense but also in mortgage domain testing knowledge so that we can contribute to user stories from both clear points of view and domain-oriented logic.
 Doing this, combined with knowledge of the competitors’ software and how they implement their logic, will give you a head start in providing value to your team.